Author's Guide

 Wells A, 1999.
 Exploring the development of the independent, electronic, scholarly journal.
 Master's Thesis, The University of Sheffield.

-13. Figures and Tables be kept minimum.
-All the figures and tables must be referred in the text where appropriate.
+22Figures and Tables should be kept to a minimum.
+All the figures and tables must be referred to in the text where appropriate.

-16. A completely ready manuscript may be submitted through the submission system (Submissions).
-Get registered first and get password; then follow the instructions given via the submission system or sent the ready manuscript as an email attachment to editor@agrobiologicalrecords.com.
+25A completely ready manuscript may be submitted through the submission system (Submissions).
+Get registered first and get password; then follow the instructions given via the submission system or send the ready manuscript as an email attachment to editor@agrobiologicalrecords.com.

-17. Any type of inquiry can be submitted to the concerned quarters via the system (contact-us).
+26Any type of inquiry can be submitted to the concerned quarters via the system (contact-us).

-22. Proofs of accepted manuscript are sent to authors for proof-reading.
+29Proofs of the accepted manuscript are sent to the corresponding author for proofreading.
 The authors are required to return within 72 hours.

-2. Publication charges are payable at post-acceptance, once paid and the Management of the Agrobiological Records has published the article online, then no refund is possible.
+2. Publication charges are payable at post-acceptance, once paid, and the Management of the Agrobiological Records has published the article online, then no refund is possible.

-The Agrobiological Records administration/publisher are trying to build research abilities/resources for authors from underdeveloped and developing countries.
-The Editorial Board foresees that some authors do not have access to funds to cover APCs, therefore, accept partial payment where limited funds are available.
-No payment information is requested before an article is accepted, so the ability to pay cannot affect editorial decision.
-Requests for waivers and discounts will be considered using the following criteria, i) Whether there was external funding for the research for any of the authors, and ii) Whether the authors could contribute from their own personal accounts.
-In recognition of reviewers' support, any reviewer that returns a full review on time can receive a 20% discount on the article publication charges for a paper for which they are the corresponding author, if submitted within 12 months of completing the review.
-We do not offer refunds for open access articles once have been published.
+The Agrobiological Records administration/publisher is working to develop research capabilities and resources for authors from underdeveloped and developing countries.
+The Editorial Board anticipates that some authors may not have sufficient funds to cover APCs; therefore, it accepts partial payment when limited funds are available.
+The situation of funds must be declared at the time of submission, as asked under funding.
+The ability not to pay APCs will not affect the editorial decision.
+Requests for waivers and discounts will be considered using the following criteria: i) quality of the article, ii) where the article originates, iii) whether there was external funding for the research for any of the authors, and iv) whether the authors could contribute from their own personal accounts.

-The Agrobiological Records provides online access to articles published (through its platform) free of charge to the end-user and that is re-usable.
+The Agrobiological Records provides online access to articles published (through its platform) free of charge to the end-user, and that is re-usable.
 By default, we publish these articles under a Creative Commons Attribution Non-Commercial (CC BY-NC 4.0) license that allows reuse subject only to the use being non-commercial and to the article being fully attributed (http://creativecommons.org/licenses/by-nc/4.0).
-Agrobiological Records makes all open access articles freely available on https://www.ijvets.com/ from the date of publication.
+Agrobiological Records makes all open-access articles freely available on https://www.ijvets.com/ from the date of publication.
 These articles are still protected by copyright but are made available under Creative Commons.
 For all research articles except those funded by an organization that mandates CC-BY, the Agrobiological Records license allows reuse with complete citation of the origin of the article for non-commercial use only.
 For commercial use, our normal permissions policy applies.

 Library Use